Epic Trax / Patagonia Expedition

 Refugio Grey

-Shared mixed dorm bunks.
+Vertice Patagonia.
+Shared bunk bed room — no tent needed.
 Hot showers, full restaurant.
-Famous for its pizza and cold beer — legendary after the pass.
-Strongly recommended for this night.
+Famous for its pizza and cold beer after the pass.

 Depart Los Perros by 5–5:30am.
 The pass is routinely closed by rangers in high winds — this can mean waiting a full day or more at Los Perros.
 Check conditions with camp staff the night before.
 Do not underestimate the descent: it is steep, long, and treacherous when wet.
 Trekking poles are not optional on this day.